Cryptology-Algorithm-Lab/Cryptology-Algorithm-Lab.github.io/index.md

 ## Annual News

 <ul type="square">
-   <li>(Feb 5, 2024) <b>Chanwoo Hwang</b>, <b>Dongsoo Kim</b> visit in the Singapore A*STAR to participate short-term research for top international students during five months.
+   <li>(Feb 5, 2024) <b>Chanwoo Hwang</b>, and <b>Dongsoo Kim</b> visit in the Singapore A*STAR to participate short-term research for top international students during five months.
 We wish their successful journeys to become good researchers!
    </li>
    <li>
       (Feb 5, 2024) The following paper has been accepted for publication at <b><span style = "color : #DC143C">IEEE TDSC</span></b>.